BoLS logo Today's Tabletop & RPG News

 Monopoly is a board game known for many things, not the least of which is that it takes forever to complete.
 Turns out, it’s not supposed to.

-I’ve spoken a lot about Monopoly.
-We’ve looked at how Monopoly could be better, saw that Hasbro released a Cheater’s Edition of Monopoly, and even looked at Monopoly‘s original official expansion.
-But with how widespread Monopoly is as a cultural phenomenon, it’s not surprising it would come up every now and then.
-But, when people talk about Monopoly, it’s never in a good way.
+You know that as soon as Hasbro released a Cheater’s Edition of Monopoly, the game was cooked.
+But even as they are reportedly working on a Monopoly movie, it’s not surprising the game would come up in discussion every now and then.
+However, any time people talk about Monopoly, it’s never in a good way.

 Monopoly Rules Have Become Oral Tradition